Prokos/wasm-test/README.md

 ## Todo

-1. Figure out and document what UTF8ArrayToString and pointerToString do exactly #computerscience
+1. Figure out why emscripten's 'pointerToString' implementation is so complicated
 1. Make sure `compile-c.sh` re-runs on changing of files in `c/`
 1. Make sure `compile-c.sh` compiles any and all files in `c/`
 1. Actually do something useful with WASM instead of just adding integers together :D